-From 1928, Walter and his family returned to Great Gaddesden, living at The Cock and Bottle Inn.
+However, from 1928, Walter and his family lived in Great Gaddesden again, returning to The Cock and Bottle Inn.
 When Walter’s father died in 1936, his National Probate Register entry named Walter and his brother Edward Bunn, stating that they were both Market Gardeners.

 Little Gaddesden First World War veterans also identified on this photo are:

 - Back Row, L to R: 4.
 John (Jack) Mayling; 5.
 Reginald Purton; 6.
 Don Goodman